verofa/intro-to-python-mgc-v2/README.md

 The Caesar cipher is one of the oldest and simplest forms of encrypting a message, and its name come from Julius Caesar that was popular leader of the Roman Republic.

-A cipher is a type of secret code, where each letter in the original message (which in cryptography is called the plaintext) is replaced with a letter corresponding to a certain number of letters shifted up or down in the alphabet.
+A cipher is a type of secret code, where each letter in the original message (called the plaintext) is replaced with a letter corresponding to a certain number of letters shifted up or down in the alphabet.

+The cipher illustrated here uses a left shift of three, so that (for example) each occurrence of **E** in the plaintext becomes **B** in the ciphertext.

 ![Caesar Cipher](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4a/Caesar_cipher_left_shift_of_3.svg/640px-Caesar_cipher_left_shift_of_3.svg.png)